Get Set of Available Workers

 )

-constraints ("purposes") we are requesting the values.
+An optional character specifying under what constraints ("purposes") we are requesting the values.
+Using

-Using constraints = "connections"
+constraints = "connections"

-, will append "connections"
+, will append"connections"

-the methods
+argument.- methods

 A character vector specifying how to infer the number of available cores.